Sea to Sky Gondola in Squamish: A Beautiful B.C. Experience

 “Nature gives to every time and season some beauties of its own.” – Charles Dickens

-British Columbia is world renowned for its scenery and outdoor lifestyle.
+British Columbia is world-renowned for its scenery and outdoor lifestyle.
 For many, B.C. means “Beautiful Country”.
-There is any number of ways to enjoy the breathtaking landscape of this western Canadian province, but one of our favourites is a visit to the Sea to Sky Gondola.
+There is a number of ways to enjoy the breathtaking landscape of this western Canadian province, but one of our favourites is a visit to the Sea to Sky Gondola in Squamish.

 Just before you arrive at your destination, you won’t be able to miss seeing the impressive Shannon Falls, originating 355 m above the highway and cascading down an enormous granite slab.